 The ‘distribution-management’ option

-If an organisation is not using the supplier’s services to produce and print its document, then it will need to use the framework’s distribution-management option which includes the relevant services above.
+If an organisation is not using the Lot 1 supplier’s services to print a HC or CP Paper, then it is necessary to use the framework’s distribution-management option which includes the relevant services above.

 - confirm the number of print copies to be delivered to the supplier for the supplier to forward to Parliament (not laying copies)